Skip to content

 Exhibitions in the South West

-Featuring short videos and interactive displays of collection items, the exhibition sets the scene in the 1690s when leading civil servant William Blathwayt set about rebuilding Dyrham Park.
-It introduces the transforming local, national and global climate of the period and links historic events and contemporary figures that shaped Blathwayt's world and influenced the place he called home.
+Featuring short videos and interactive displays of items from Dyrham Park's collections, this exhibition takes visitors back to the 1690s when leading civil servant William Blathwayt set about rebuilding the estate.
+It introduces the transforming local, national and global climate of the period and links historic events and contemporary figures that shaped Blathwayt's world and home.

 Exhibition ongoing